 The groups future outlook points to continued fruitful market performance.

-According to estimates, global supply growth for 2024 is expected to be around 2% according to market analysts which is supportive of a continued good supply/demand balance.
-This is also reflected in a strong forward NASDAQ price for 2024.
+The group's future outlook points to continued fruitful market performance.
+Industry supply growth is expected to be moderate in the coming years, while demand for salmon is expected to continue to increase.
 On the other hand, the industry has seen increased costs following post-Covid inflation.
 The company expects that macroeconomic factors such as interest rates and inflation, which both indirectly affect the salmon prices and costs incurred, will continue to have an impact on financial performance.